yellow dendrobium orchid

 There are many types and varieties of dendrobium with many different colors and sizes available.

-is over 8 feet tall and produces hundreds of 3 to 4 inch flowers with
+The variety pictured here is Gatton Sunray FCC/RHS.
+This specimen is over 8 feet tall and produces hundreds of 3 to 4 inch flowers with a distinctive chocolate colored center - all opening at about the same time.

 Not all dendrobiums are so prolific or grow to quite this size.
 There are several types or groups of dendrobium which require different handling and growing conditions.
 But for the most part, remember to cut down on watering after growth stops to encourage the setting of flower spikes for the coming blooming season.
 Resume normal watering when you see signs of new root growth - usually begins in March within our environment.

-Copyright (c) 2006 - 2008 OrchidPlants.info
+Copyright © 2006 - 2019 | OrchidPlants.info

 All content including photos are the property of OrchidPlants.info and may not be copied or reproduced without permission.

-Link Partners: Gardening - Roses
+Link Partners: Fresh Flowers - Gardening